-The Minister for Planning has extended the expiry date of the interim tree protection controls in Whitehorse through Amendment C214 to the Whitehorse Planning Scheme.
+The Minister for Planning has extended the expiry date of the interim tree protection controls in Whitehorse through Amendment C223 to the Whitehorse Planning Scheme.

-The Minister for Planning has approved an extension of the controls until 30 June 2019.
+The Minister for Planning has approved a further extension of the controls for 12 months until 30 June 2020.

 The controls protect large, established trees and the landscape character of the municipality.

 The interim planning controls apply to all land included in the Neighbourhood Residential Zone, General Residential Zone, Residential Growth Zone and Low Density Residential Zone that is not already covered by the overlay.
-Landowners can identify the zoning and overlays that apply to their land at http://www.whitehorse.vic.gov.au/Whitehorse-Maps.html
+Landowners can identify the zoning and overlays that apply to their land at Whitehorse Maps.

 The interim controls do not change the zoning of any land.

 A permit is required to remove, destroy or lop a tree.

 This does not apply to:

 This means that any tree that has a trunk circumference of greater than 1.0m at 1.0m from the ground and/or a height of 5 metres or more requires a planning permit to be removed (see diagram).

 A planning permit will be required for buildings and works, including a front fence, which is within 4 metres of any vegetation that requires a permit to be removed, lopped or destroyed under the new interim controls.